Accelerynt-Security/AS-Block-GitHub-User/README.md

 Once the App has been installed, navigate to https://github.com/organizations/{YOUR_ORGANIZATION}/settings/apps/as-github-block-user and take note of the App ID in the "**General**" section, as it will be needed for deployment.

 The GitHub App installation ID will also be needed for deployment, and this is different than the App ID mentioned above.
-Once the app has been installed, navigate to the "**Install App**" tab on the left menu blade of the app settings.
+Once the App has been installed, navigate to the "**Install App**" tab on the left menu blade of the App settings.
 From there, you should see your Organization listed as installed.
-Click the gear icon, which will take you to the app installation settings page.
+Click the gear icon, which will take you to the App installation settings page.

 ![BlockGitHubUser_Install_GitHub_App_2](Images/BlockGitHubUser_Install_GitHub_App_2.png)